bellmcp/conFusion/README.md

 # conFusion

-ConFusion website developed using React and Bootstrap 4
+ConFusion website developed using HTML and Bootstrap 4